How to Undo ESD-USB and Recover Data in Windows

 WorinTool Data Recovery Features

 📝How to Recover Files from ESD-USB Drives via WorkinTool

 1. Install and Open WorkinTool Data Recovery Software on your computer.
 Find the ESD-USB drive on the interface, move your cursor to it, and then click the pop-up Scan option.

-2. Select a Scan & Recovery method from Quick, Deep, and Formatted Recovery and press Scan Now to initiate a scan.
-Here we recommend Formatted Recovery to undo ESD-USB drive data loss.
+2. Select a Scan & Recovery method from Quick, Deep, and Formatted Scan and press Scan Now to initiate a scan.
+Here we recommend Formatted Scan to undo ESD-USB drive data loss.
 The process only takes several seconds or minutes.

 3. After scanning, use the left-hand navigation pane or the Filter & Search feature to locate your files by type, directory, state (existing or deleted), size, and date modified.
 Preview the detected files via the eye icon.
 If there is no problem, check the files and hit Recover to bring them back.

 - Creating an ESD USB typically means formatting and overwriting old data.
 Therefore, the amount of data you can successfully recover depends on the time since you formatted the drive and the extent of the data being overwritten.